This document describes the various aspects of publishing your fonts through MyFonts.

 Foundries often decide to draw attention to their new releases by giving temporary discounts.
 Lately, high introductory discounts (-70% to -90%) have proved very effective in getting new families noticed and attain enough sales for a prominent spot on Hot New Fonts (see below).
 Some of the best and most original font families remained popular after the discount expired and have kept selling at full price.
 Others have been less successful.

 Extreme discounts alone are seldom enough for lasting success.
 In the long run, it is quality and usability that users value most.
+For more about discounting, please read our guide about Pricing Fonts.

 Hot New Fonts